Last updated: August 10, 2020

 The National Pass walking track is a circuit trail, so you can essentially start this walk anywhere.
 Most hikers start at the Conservation Hut, which allows for a well-deserved bite and coffee after completing this amazing adventure.

 From the Great Western Highway, take the exit into Falls Road in Wentworth Falls, followed by a right turn into Fletcher Street.
-The Conservation Hut has a small car park that quickly fills up in the weekends.
-Suburban street parking is available nearby.

 Click on the below map to see a bigger version.